Dermochelyidae: Classification of known genera

 The Late Cretaceous Japanese sea turtle †Mesodermochelys was formerly considered a member of this family, which would make it one of the oldest members of the group.
 However, a 2012 taxonomic revision found it to not be closely related to Dermochelys, and more likely a basal panchelonioid.
 Similarly, the genus Arabemys Tong et al., 1999 from the Maastrichtian or Early Eocene of Saudi Arabia shows osteoderm morphology unknown among any other dermochelyid, and may be an archosaur instead.
-Excluding these two, the earliest known dermochelyid is the basal genus Eosphargis from the ?Late Paleocene and Early Eocene.'
+Excluding these two, the earliest known dermochelyids include is the basal genera Gigantochelys, from the Maastrichtian (Late Cretaceous) of Egypt and Eosphargis from the ?Late Paleocene and Early Eocene of Europe and North America.

 The two tribes of Dermochelyinae appear to have diverged in the Middle Eocene.
 The Uelocini saw most of its diversity in the Paleogene, with the last surviving member being Natemys from the Early Miocene.
 Dermochelyini also saw several genera appear around the Eocene, and Psephophorus survived up to the end of the Miocene, but Dermochelys is the only extant member.'